Sebastian199925/Sebastian199925/README.md

 - 🌱 I'm currently learning JavaScript and GitHub

-- 🧑‍🎓 I am a university student at the Central University of Ecuador
+- 🧑‍🎓 I am a university student at the "Universidad Cnetral del Ecuador"

 - 💬 I am from Quito - Ecuador